 Customer Notification: PSIRT notifies all customers simultaneously.

 The Cisco PSIRT investigates all reports regardless of the Cisco software code version or product life cycle status until the product reaches the Last Day of Support (LDoS).
 Issues will be prioritized based on the potential severity of the vulnerability and other environmental factors.
-Ultimately, the resolution of a reported incident may require upgrades to products that are under active support from Cisco.
+Ultimately, the resolution of a reported incident may require upgrades to products and cloud-hosted services that are under active support from Cisco.
 As a best practice, Cisco strongly recommends that customers periodically verify that their products are under active support for access to the latest software updates and other benefits.

 Throughout the investigative process, the Cisco PSIRT strives to work collaboratively with the source of the report (incident reporter) to confirm the nature of the vulnerability, gather required technical information, and ascertain appropriate remedial action.
 When the initial investigation is complete, results will be delivered to the incident reporter along with a plan for resolution and public disclosure.
 If the incident reporter disagrees with the conclusion, the Cisco PSIRT will make every effort to address those concerns.